Wall$treet

-Wall$treet (Börsenfieber in German) is a 1989 video game published by Magic Bytes.
+Wall$treet (Börsenfieber in German) is a business simulation video game published in 1989 by Magic Bytes for Amiga, Atari ST, Commodore 64, and MS-DOS.

 Gameplay

 Wall$treet is a game in which a series of reports and telexes prompt players to make stock purchases and sales.

 Reception

 Brian Walker reviewed Wall Street for Games International magazine, and gave it a rating of 1 out of 10 (a turkey), and stated that "It might be better as a multi player game but it's doubtful.
 As it stands, Wall Street is merely an unusual way of finding out if you have a future as a speed typist."

 Brian Carroll for Game Player's PC Strategy Guide reviewed the game and said that "Wall$treet is fairly complex, presenting a market that reacts to events, dividend expenditures, borrowing, and the fluttering fortunes of the game's players."